What US airlines that fly the 737 MAX 8 are doing to keep passengers safe

 Voss also warned against rampant speculation about the investigation and allowing social media to drive it.
 "Social media has changed the way we see the world but nothing has changed the reality and physics of human error," he said.
 "So we can't let social media drive decisions about reality."

 United Airlines flies a different version of the 737 MAX -- the 737 MAX 9.
 It currently has 14 in its fleet.
+Although there are no reports that MAX 9s have had any trouble with their AOA sensors, the FAA included that type of plane in its November emergency directive.

 How to know if you're booked on a 737 MAX 8